What are Life Groups?

 Life Groups typically consist of 8-12 members who meet together on a regular basis on various nights of the week.
 Some groups meet at the church, but most groups meet in homes.
 Groups are led by a Life Group facilitator to stimulate discussion and real life application of God’s Word.
 The groups have flexibility to plan social and ministry events, making the time together much more than another church meeting.

 How Can I Become Connected to a CCC Life Group?

-New groups are formed through our Life Education class, First Steps, which is offered throughout the year.
-You can join the class at any time and complete any missed classes in the next rotation.
+New groups are often formed through our Life Education class, First Steps, which is offered at different times during the year.
 It is expected that church members be part of a Life Group, but groups are also open to attendees who would like to become more connected to CCC.
 If you are interested in joining a Life Group, please contact Pastor Rod Valentine to learn about our next First Steps class.

 Are you a Life Group Leader?
 Visit our LGL Resource Page.